GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/2=Legendary Spells (37) .md

 **Critical Failure**: You are instead subject to the spell, with the attack gaining a bonus against you equal.
 If killed by the spell, you become a Aetherkin unless you were of a creature type which cannot be affected.
 If so, inflict a number of unlisted attacks against yourself equal to the spell's tier.
 For each successful attack, you gain a point of spell sickness.
 For each failed attack, you gain an instance of Archeblight.

+### Drekard (3
+A mighty warrior from a land torn by sickening radiance.
+He is known for sudeen and brutal strikes to accompany his near immortality in battle.
+He is not a traditional mage, and seems to channel his magic in a manner that aides his combat style.

+#### Drekard's Smite

+**Minimum Tier**: 2

+**Casting Time**: 1 reaction, which you take in response to your melee attack being successful (including a sunder)

+**Effect**: You inflict a ki attack and either a force attack or radiant attack.

+If the spellcheck is a critical success, your attack can also reach into the ethereal and psychic planes.
+If you already occupy one of those planes, the attack also reaches into the material plane.

+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may choose to grant one of the spell's attack a +1 bonus or each attack a +1 bonus for the purpose of inflicting a critical hit.

+**Critical failure**: The energy you attempted to channel actually causes your initial attack to fail.

+#### Drekard's Vanishing Step

+**Minimum Tier**: 3

+**Casting Time**: 1 reaction, which you take in response to your movement

+**Duration**: 3 rounds

+**Effect**: You enter the ethereal plane for the duration of the spell.
+If you already occupied the ethereal plane, you now occupy the material plane.
+When you perform an attack, you return to your previous plane and gain a bonus to the attack equal to the spell's tier if it is a melee attack.
+While affected by the spell, your attacks (including those of your spells) can affect both the ethereal and material plane.

+If the spellcheck is a critical success, the following types of attacks have disadvantage against you.
+(Bare, Ki, Necrotic, Radiant, Toxic)

+**At Higher Tiers**: When cast at 4th tier or greater, in addition to the benefit mentioned above, you may choose to either increases the duration by 2 rounds or grant your attack a +1 bonus.

+**Critical failure**: You disappear from space and time for a number of phases equal to half of the spell's tier.
+When you return, you are dazed and vulnerable for a number of phases equal to the spell's tier.

+#### Drekard's Vaulting

+**Minimum Tier**: 2

+**Casting Time**: 1 action or movement

+**Effect**: You leap, with the distance multiplied by the spell's tier.
+If this would cause a brawl, you gain a bonus to your brawl check equal to the spell's tier.

+**At Higher Tiers**: The benefits for casting at a higher tier is listed above.

+**Critical Failure**: You seize upp, causing nothing to happen.

 ### Etislaff (3
 A fiendish creature which seems to be growing a cult to hunt down practitioners of various forms of magic.
 It grants its followers the ability to read tomes of chosen magics in its own profanely artifical language.